From Partials (and Helpers) to Embracing ViewComponent in Rails

 Start with one partial

-• that uses a helper method;
+• uses a helper method;

 • uses a collection.